Little Sewickley Creek Road Slide Repairs

 Have you completed the census for your household?
 Census information, gathered every ten years, is necessary to determine federal funding allocated to states and communities, representation in state and federal government, and is even used by businesses when deciding what communities to invest in.
 Currently, 68% of Edgeworth residents have responded to the census, and we hope to be the first community in the Quaker Valley to reach 100%!
 It is easier than ever to respond to the census, whether online, by mail, or over the phone.
 Please visit 2020census.gov or call 844-330-2020 for further information.

 On January 1, 2020, Waste Management implemented numerous changes to acceptable recyclable materials.
 From now on, only plastic bottles, jugs, and jars labeled #1 and #2, as well as cardboard, mixed paper, aluminum, and tin are accepted in residents’ recycling cans.
 No plastic bags, glass, other plastic materials, or Styrofoam are allowed in single stream recycling.
 The same material restrictions apply to the Recycling Center located on Chestnut Road.
-Beginning on April 1, 2020, Waste Management drivers will begin rejecting recycling cans that contain non-recyclable items.
+On April 1, 2020 Waste Management drivers began rejecting recycling cans that contain non-recyclable items.
 In order to properly recycle glass bottles, jugs, and jars, residents may utilize the glass-only dumpster located at the Recycling Center.
 Mulching or composting grass clippings and yard waste is the best way to dispose of these organic materials.
 Please keep these changes in mind when collecting your recyclables each week, and help us to recycle properly!